JonahSpicher/chaos-pendulum/README.md

 the radius should be basically constant.
 This is a useful way to find false detections.

+### Calibration
+In order to reset the values of a given color, each color tracking script is equipped with a "calibration mode," where it accepts an (x,y) coordinate and color name from the terminal, which it uses to extract color information from that location in the video.
+A good method is to mouseover the point in on the video playback where the color you want to detect is, then read off the coordinates in the lower left hand corner.
+The input format is color name,x,y.
+To see a list of all color names, look at colors.csv, which is the file updated by the calibration script.

 ### Important Terms
 (like, that I made up and don't just mean something google-able)
 - Inner Points - One of the three points connected to the central purple hub at